earthbucks/earthbucks/docs/prompt.md

   enable more complex transactions.
 The way this will work in practice is that there will be a list of standard transaction templates that grows with time.

+Ryan X. Charles

 ---

+### Thoughts on Decentralization

+April 5, 2024

+The goal of EarthBucks is to enable small casual transactions with minimal trust, just like cash, but over the internet.
+Fees should be low or zero and there should be low or no risk of chargeback fraud.
+Having some degree of decentralization is helpful to achieve this goal, but decentralization is not itself the goal.

+The way the word "decentralization" is used is usually ambiguous, and can have conflicting meanings.
+For EarthBucks, the relevant parameter is how many entities run mining pools, which verify all transactions.
+The answer is there should be at least three mining pools, but it is not expected that ordinary users will run a pool.
+Users can use SPV wallet to send/receive/verify their own transactions and they can hash on a mining pool without verifying all transactions.
+SPV nodes serve as a guard against fraud by the miners.
+Mining pools plus SPV nodes creates exactly the amount of decentralization necessary to achieve the goal of small casual transactions.

+Decentralization is not the goal.
+The goal is small casual transactions.
+The system should be exactly as decentralized as necessary to achieve this goal.
+This implies some degree of centralization.
+Maximizing decentralization, in the sense that everybody verifies all transactions, is impractical and unnecessary.
+Small casual transactions only require a few mining pools and a large number of SPV nodes.

+Ryan X. Charles

+---

+### Thoughts on Fees

+April 5, 2024

+Bitcoin has something that I shall refer to as "change fees".
+This is a type of transaction fee whereby if the inputs add up to more than the outputs, the difference is paid to the miner.
+This is a type of fee that is not necessary and is not present in EarthBucks.

+If transactions don't have fees, how do miners get paid?
+Simple: Pay them.
+You can simply create another transaction with an output that goes to a miner, exactly the same way you would pay anybody else.

+In EarthBucks, my intention is that users will have relationships with service providers.
+Even miners will have relationships with other miners.
+All fees can be determined and paid the same way as anything else, by having a contract (explicit or implict), and paying a fee.
+This is exactly how it works in the real world, and I see no reason for this system to be any different.

+There are many reasons to eliminate the change fee from transactions, but the top reason is actually technical.
+It is simply annoying to build transactions including a change fee, because you don't know how much the transaction will actually cost until you build it, and thus must loop over your available UTXOs until you can pay the amount including the fee, which is only known at build time.
+This circularity problem goes away if the outputs must simply be equal to the inputs.

+The next reason to eliminate the change fee is that it creates a misunderstanding in the eyes of many users who believe they must pay a random miner to mine their transaction.
+This is not the case.
+The way the configuration will work for most users is that wallet providers will pay fees to miners to mine transactions, and the user will pay the wallet provider, or the wallet provider will fund thew wallet with ads and the user will pay nothing.
+In this configuration, which is what would be expected in any ordinary supply chain, there is no reason to have change fees.

+The third reason to eliminate the change fee is that is breaks SPV.
+SPV has the property that a user can follow their own transaction history back in time to the origin of each coin in a coinbase transaction.
+However, if miners accumulate change fees into the mining reward, the only way an SPV node could verify that the miners have done this correctly is to verify the entire block.
+This is not practical and eliminates the purpose of SPV.
+The only way to preserve SPV is to eliminate change fees.
+Users should be able to verify the full transaction history all the way back to the coinbase transaction without ever verifying a block.
+For this, we must eliminate change fees.

+To be clear, eliminating the change fee does not mean there are no fees.
+It means fees are paid by putting an output in a transaction in the same way that anything else is paid.
+Users have relationships with commercial entities and pay fees.
+Commercial entities, such as miners, also have relationships with commercial entities, such as other miners, and pay fees.
+Fees are paid in the same way as anything else is paid, by having a contract and paying a fee.

+Change fees are not necessary, are technically harder to build, harder to understand, and break SPV.
+Therefore, change fees are eliminated in EarthBucks.

+Ryan X. Charles